brenwell/pixi-center/README.md

 ### Explictly supplying the bounds for which the element should center

-This will center the text with a theoretical box of `width:200` by `height:300`
+This will center the text within a theoretical box of `width:200` by `height:300`

 ```js
 const label = new PIXI.Text(text,style)